-Though lesser known and less prominent than THC and CBD, THCV has several potential therapeutic benefits, and may contribute to the psychoactivity of THC.
+Though lesser-known and less prominent than THC and CBD, THCV has several potential therapeutic benefits and may limit the psychoactivity of THC.

 Like all other phytocannabinoids, THCV is synthesized in the cannabis trichomes, the glandular hairs found on the surface of the plant.
 THCV binds to both CB1 and CB2 receptors, the most studied cannabinoid receptors in the body.

 There isn't yet much legislation specifically dictating the legal status of THCV.
 On the one hand, THCV is not explicitly included on the list of federally banned substances.
-Yet on the other hand, substances high in THCV may by definition be lumped in as a federally banned “marijuana extract.”
+On the other hand, substances, including flower, high in THCV may by definition be illegal at the federal level since they are, in effect, marijuana.

 If you live in a weed-legal state, you'll be able to find products containing THCV quite easily, including strains with THCV.
-However, you live in a place where marijuana is illegal, THCV products will probably be much harder to find and of questionable legality.
-The one exception to this could be hemp-derived CBD oils that happen to also contain THCV.
+However, if you live in a place where marijuana is illegal, THCV products will probably be much harder to find and of questionable legality.
+The one exception may be hemp-derived CBD oils that happen to also contain THCV.

 THCV shows great potential to improve a number of physical functions and treat several diseases.
 One thing that has confused researchers, however, is the cannabinoid's beneficial aspects at low doses while it has the opposite effect at higher levels.
-Though more research is needed to fully understand the scope of THCV effects on the human body, several studies, both on animal and human subjects, have identified a variety of potential therapeutic uses for the cannabinoid:
+Though more research is needed to fully understand the scope of THCV's effects on the human body, several studies, both on animal and human subjects, have identified a variety of potential therapeutic uses for the cannabinoid:

-- Anti-inflammatory: A 2010 study in the British Journal of Pharmacology found that THCV decreased signs of inflammation and inflammatory pain in mice.
+- Anti-inflammatory: A 2010 study in the British Journal of Pharmacology found that THCV reduced inflammation and related pain in mice.

-- Bone health: THCV is one of several cannabinoids that may promote bone health and healing by acting at CB2 receptors in the bone marrow, according to a study conducted on tissue samples and published in 2007 by Calcified Tissue International.
+- Bone growth stimulant: THCV is one of several cannabinoids that may promote bone health and healing, according to a study conducted on tissue samples and published in 2007 by Calcified Tissue International.

 Given the unique and potentially powerful effects of THCV, the cannabinoid is attracting more and more attention from consumers and cannabis businesses alike.
-For example, a 2018 article raved about THCV, stating that is rapidly becoming “the most sought-after cannabinoid on earth.”
 However, the biggest challenge with THCV is that it is not naturally produced in high concentrations, with the exception of a few strains, mostly African sativas.
 Because of this, it's hard to find a pure THCV extract or products like an isolated THCV oil.
 Rather, your best bet is to find a more generic full-spectrum cannabis extract or oil that includes THCV in its cannabinoid profile.

 THCV shows up in relatively low concentrations in most strains.
-However, there are a handful of recognized THCV strains with elevated levels of THCV.
+However, there are a handful of recognized strains with elevated levels.
 Most notably, these strains include African sativas such as Durban Poison, Red Congolese, and other landraces.

 Other high-THCV strains include: